andrei-m-code/QkRest/README.md

 services.AddQkRest(options => options.ConfigureSwagger("Sample App"));
 ```

 The code above sets application name for Swagger.
 This method has a few optional parameters.
 Please check out method signature and overloads and find one that works the best for you.
-Important to mention, the overload below completely overrides QkRest initial Swashbuckle setup that many people would find useful:
+ConfigureSwagger methods can be called multiple times.
+There is an overload that lets you access Swashbuckle options directly.
+Important to mention, the overload below completely overrides QkRest initial Swashbuckle setup (not really recommended):

 ```
 services.AddQkRest(options => options.OverrideQkSwagger(swashOptions => { ... }));